AlexJPotter/fluentvalidation-ts/docs/api/configuration/unless.md

 ### `appliesTo`

-This is an optional parameter which can be used to control whether the condition applies to all rules in the chain so far, or just the rule immediately preceding the call to `.unless`.
+This is an optional parameter which can be used to control which rules in the current rule chain the condition applies to.

-By default, this parameter is set to `'AppliesToAllValidators'`, which means that the `.unless` condition applies to all rules in the current chain.
+A value of `'AppliesToAllValidators'` means that the `.unless` condition applies to all rules in the current rule chain so far.
+If there are other calls to `.when` or `.unless` in the chain, only the rules defined since the most recent condition will have the condition applied to them.

-Setting this value to `'AppliesToCurrentValidator'` specifies that the `.unless` condition only controls the execution of the rule immediately preceding it in the current chain.
+A value of `'AppliesToCurrentValidator'` specifies that the `.unless` condition only controls the execution of the rule immediately preceding it in the current rule chain.

+By default, the `appliesTo` parameter is set to `'AppliesToAllValidators'`.